 - Get past the ads.
-Podcasters with a large following often use their platform to generate income through sponsored ads (which is fair enough when you consider that you’re getting their world-class content for free! #perspective) When I first started listening, the adverts drove me crazy; it’s just something you’ve got to get past.
+Podcasts with a large following often use the platform to generate income with sponsored ads.
+At first this may seem annoying, but when you consider you get world-class content for free it’s a small price to pay #perspective.
+When I first started listening, the adverts drove me crazy; it’s just something you’ve got to get past.
 Fast forward, or phase out the sell and you’ll do okay.

 - Download at home.
-I can’t speak for android phones but the podcast settings on an iPhone allow you to toggle a button that means podcasts will only download over Wi-Fi.
+I can’t speak for android but podcast settings on iPhone allow you to toggle a button so podcasts will only download over Wi-Fi.
 This saves episodes to your device that you can then listen to whilst out without using mobile data.

-- Take notes.
-Tricky if you’re on the move, but using a note-taking app helps.
-I am frequently pausing podcasts to dictate to Evernote.
-Not only does visually seeing learned information help us remember it better, but the action of writing it down, helps us encode it further in our psyche.
-Where a podcast simply contains too many gold nuggets (oh the joy), I will re-listen at home purposefully with a pen and paper – no other distractions.
+- If you want to take notes… it can be tricky on the move, but using a note-taking app helps.
+I frequently pause podcasts to dictate to Evernote.
+Seeing learned information help us remember it better.
+The action of writing and recollection, helps us encode it further in our psyche.
+Where a podcast contains too many gold nuggets (oh the joy), I will re-listen at home with pen and paper, no other distractions.

-- Follow up recommendations.
-As with TV chat show’s, podcast guests will often have something new they’re promoting.
-I’ve lost count of the number of books I’ve purchased on the back of listening to an episode that I simply wouldn’t have come across otherwise.
-Worth it for when an Episode leaves you wanting more!
+- Follow up the recommendations.
+As with TV chat show’s, podcast guests will often have something new they’re bringing to the world.
+I’ve lost count of the number of books I’ve purchased on the back of listening to an episode I wouldn’t have come across otherwise.
+Worth it for when an episode leaves you wanting more!
 Guest social media accounts are also worth checking out.

-Would love to know what you’re listening to – pop your recommendations below and thank you in advance!
+Would love to know what you’re listening to – pop your recommendations in the comment section below!